How to avoid the #1 cause of compromised accounts.

 Phishing: what it is

-Phishing is very much like fishing, except you’re the fish and threatening email is the bait.
-If you bite, you run the very real risk of account or identity theft and all the hassle that entails.
+Phishing is like fishing, except you’re the fish and email is the bait.
+If you bite, you run the risk of account or identity theft and all the subsequent hassle.

 There are three basic scenarios.